 The search and visualization tool ANNIS is the most powerful way to use the texts for research purposes.
 We've provided some sample queries below to demonstrate some of the kinds of searches you may construct.
 ANNIS queries use either regular expressions or the ANNIS query language.
 If you are familiar with ANNIS or regular expressions, jump right in.
 If not, you may wish to try some of the sample queries and then substitute terms or search parameters to adapt them to your needs and learn the system.
 After clicking on the magnifying glass, you will be taken to a new page with the ANNIS query and results.
 The query will appear in the box on the upper left.
 The corpus/corpora you are searching will be selected on the lower left.
 And your search results will appear in the panel on the right.

 Note: This corpus is derived from the Sahidica New Testament, which was released by Warren Wells and made available for free electronic distributionfor academic use only.
 It is not licensed CC-BY; click here for Sahidica licensing information.

 Some of the tools below use a Sahidic Coptic lexicon based on data kindly provided by Prof. Tito Orlandi and the CMCL project.
 When using the part-of-speech tagging models or the tokenization script and its lexicon please make sure to refer back to the CMCL project.

-The project is supported by the National Endowment for the Humanities Office of Digital Humanities and Division of Preservation and Access, the University of the Pacific, and Humboldt University.
+The project is supported by the National Endowment for the Humanities Office of Digital Humanities and Division of Preservation and Access, the University of the Pacific, Georgetown University, and Humboldt University.